BY Amberdawn Jaslene Andres | January 13, 2020

 Keep in mind that an algor mortis approximately last up to two days only, and will pass after it reaches the ambient temperature.

 The word Rigor came from a Latin word “stiff”.
 A body becomes stiff after death due to chemical activities in the body.
 Muscles need oxygen.
-When a person stops breathing, there is no oxygen supplying the muscles anymore causing it to no longer perform an aerobic respiration.
-The Aerobic Respiration is a process of transferring energy into cell through chemical reactions.
+When a person stops breathing, there is no oxygen supplying the muscles anymore causing it to no longer perform anaerobic respiration.
+The Aerobic Respiration is a process of transferring energy into cells through chemical reactions.
 With that, the body stiffens and contracts.